junxit/us-congress-bills-111/metadata.md

 - 2010-07-13 — Referred to House Transportation and Infrastructure
 - 2010-07-13 — Referred to the Committee on House Administration, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2010-07-13 — Sponsor introductory remarks on measure.
 (CR E1309)
+- 2010-07-14 — Committee Consideration and Mark-up Session Held.
+- 2010-07-14 — Ordered to be Reported by Voice Vote.
+- 2010-07-14 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2010-07-29 — Committee Consideration and Mark-up Session Held.
+- 2010-07-29 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-07-29 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2010-09-20 — Placed on the Union Calendar, Calendar No. 355.
+- 2010-09-20 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-612, Part II.
+- 2010-09-20 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-612, Part II.
+- 2010-09-20 — Reported by the Committee on House Administration.
+H. Rept.
+111-612, Part I.
+- 2010-09-20 — Reported by the Committee on House Administration.
+H. Rept.
+111-612, Part I.